wu-hongjun/heiya/README.md

 Get it?

-This is an open source library for easy High Efficiency Image (AVIF/HEIC) to and from JPG conversion.
+This is an open source wrapper for easy High Efficiency Image (AVIF/HEIC) to and from JPG conversion.